jensonjose/utilbox/README.md

 mailer.send_mail_plain("receiver@example2.com", "This is a test mail", sender_email_id, "This message was brought to you by <b>'utilbox'<b>!")
 ```

-`utilbox` is being updated constantly, so feel free to send in any suggestions for new features or issues with existing ones.
-Enjoy!
+To use the latest *bleeding-edge*, but possibly unstable version of the code, clone the `master` branch.
+To use the latest *stable* code, download the latest release from the [releases](https://github.com/jensonjose/utilbox/releases) page.

+`utilbox` is being continuously developed and upgraded to be as comprehensive as possible, and any suggestions are most welcome.

 ## Release history